JDACS4C-IMPROVE/docs/content/quickstart-hpo-experiment.rst

 Preprocess Data
 ___________________

 This step is only necessary if your data has not already been preprocessed and stored on your filesystem.
 To preprocess your data, you'll need to call ``preprocess.sh`` in your singularity container with the needed command line arguments.
-Preprocess with the following command:
+Preprocess using the following command with your arguments:

 .. code-block:: bash